*This contains affiliate links

 We make what everyone else wants for dinner, even if we don’t like it.
 When we shop for our kids we buy what they like and then we search the clearance rack for something for ourselves because “no one will see it anyway” because we just stay home with an occasional trip to the store… We ALWAYS make sure our kids have showered, but there are MANY days we go without one unless we want to count when our toddler licks us when they are acting like a dog.

 When we do this day after day we will eventually get to the point where we are no longer finding joy as a stay at home mom, we are constantly tired, constantly short on patience, constantly out of clean clothes (because we don’t really buy them for ourselves), constantly dreaming of the day where things will change.

 Being a Stay at Home Mom is one of the greatest blessings in my life!
-I get to see and take part in all the “firsts” my kids do!
-I get to snuggle them all day and read storybooks.
-I get to see the smiles throughout the day and I get to be the one they always want!
+We get to see and take part in all the “firsts” our kids do!
+Each day we get to snuggle them all day and read storybooks.
+We get to see the smiles throughout the day and get to be the one they always want!

 And then it came to ME!
 Why do I have to wait to care about me?!
 I care about everyone else!

 As mothers, we constantly put everyone else before us!
 We put us LAST.
 But if we never take care of us, we are not able to take care of our kids